 You can find out more about group discounts in our guide to travel and discounts for 10 or more people.

 The new Eurostar direct service from London (and Ashford) to Lyon has opened up a whole range of new journey options.
 What is more, the pricing on this route means that you can save on train travel to the French Alps.
-For the 2017-18 winter season, Eurostar hasn't yet announced on which dates the train will run.
+For the 2018 -19 winter season, Eurostar hasn't yet announced whether it will run this service.